Group Fairness by Probabilistic Modeling with Latent Fair Decisions: Parameter Learning using Expected Flows

 \subsection{Computing the Expected Flow}

 Next we describe how to compute the expected flows.
-First, focusing on the expected flow given a single partial assignment $\es$, we can express the expected flow as the following using Equations~\ref{eq:flow-context} and \ref{eq:exp-flow}. \begin{linenomath} \end{linenomath} Furthermore, with determinism, the sub-circuit formed by ``activated'' edges for any complete input forms a tree~\cite{ChoiDarwiche17}.
+First, focusing on the expected flow given a single partial assignment $\es$, we can express the expected flow as the following using Equations~\ref{eq:flow-context} and \ref{eq:exp-flow}.

+Furthermore, with determinism, the sub-circuit formed by ``activated'' edges for any complete input forms a tree~\cite{ChoiDarwiche17}.
 Thus, for a complete evidence $\zs$, a node $n$ has exactly one parent $p$ such that $F_\zs(p,n)=1$, or equivalently, $\zs \in \gamma_p \cap \gamma_n$.
-Thus, \begin{linenomath} \end{linenomath} We can observe from Equations~\ref{eq:ef-edge} and \ref{eq:ef-node} that if $\sum_{p\in\pa(n)} \EF_{\es,\paras}(p,n)=0$, then we also have $\EF_{\es,\paras}(n,c)=0$.
+Thus,